Chemiculs/qengine/README.md

 I have implemented a rather basic implementation of a hook scanning class inside of qengine in the latest update, the class uses a separate thread to efficiently scan methods in memory for the placement of hooks inside of the method's body.

-The thread searches for flow transfer instructions (ret, jmp, call namely), and when these are found, it checks if the address to which flow is being transferred is within the module's address space.
+The thread searches for control flow transfer instructions (ret, jmp, call namely), and when these are found, it checks if the address to which control flow is being transferred is within the module's address space.
-If not, this likely means a hook has been placed on the method.
+If not, this likely means a hook has been placed on the method and that your security measures have been breached.

 Below is an example application that initializes the hook-detection library, and references the designated callback function to it.
 After this, an example hook is placed at the functions address in memory to demonstrate detection by our library :